 Since her days in the Washington, D.C. area, Dr. Lovett has advised and worked with appointed and elected officials on issues of higher education policy.
 In the 1990’s, she collaborated with several governors of western states on the creation of Western Governors’ University, one of the first online universities in the world and, to date, the only accredited university that awards baccalaureate and master’s degrees based on demonstration of competency rather than accumulation of credit hours.
 Since 2005 Dr. Lovett has assisted colleagues at the City University of New York with several projects, including senior executive searches.

-She continues her support of the arts as a member of the Director’s Circle at the National Museum of Women in the Arts, where in 2016 she established the Clara M. Lovett Fund for Emerging Artists.
+Dr. Lovett continues her support of the arts as a member of the Director’s Circle at the National Museum of Women in the Arts, where she established the Clara M. Lovett Fund for Emerging Artists.
+In 2013 she established the Brown Faculty Fellows Program at Baylor University, alma mater of her late husband and many of his forebears.